Why buy fair trade?

 The answer: To make the world smaller

 At first glance at this website, you see a generic store where you can buy jewelry or accessories.
 Our mission is so much greater than this.
 What we set out to do at Crafted By Friends is to show how we as people of this world are interconnected.
-When you buy from us, you are allowing families in countries such as Madagascar and Brazil, to show off their products to a market that would not be available to them without Crafted By Friends.
+When you buy from us, you are allowing families in countries such as Madagascar, Afghanistan, Haiti, and Guatemala, to show off their products to a market that would not be available to them without Crafted By Friends.
 Not only this, but the income these people receive from Crafted by Friends helps them achieve their goals and benefit the community around them.

 Women of Soatanana